Ovni (film)

 Ovni is a 2016 Dominican science fiction comedy film written and directed by Raúl Marchand Sánchez.
 Starring Tony Pascual and Christian Álvarez.

 Synopsis

-"Uno" is a humanoid who arrives at night in the mountainous region of El Cibao, and runs into "Cosmo", a former pilot of the Dominican Air Force, who thinks that "Uno" is his first cousin, whom he has not seen in many years.
-From then on, a series of events begin to take place, in which a humanoid woman, a dog, a cook and even the Dominican Air Force will be involved.
+A humanoid alien named Uno arrives on Earth in a UFO (OVNI) in the mountains of the Dominican Republic on a mission to prevent an alien invasion.
+Uno encounters a former Air Force pilot name Cosmos, who mistakenly believes he is his cousin from long ago due to Uno's power to shapeshift.
+A series of comical events occur as Uno interacts with humans and the Dominican Air Force.

 Cast

 The actors participating in this film are: